 Faceted search [http://en.wikipedia.org/wiki/Faceted\search] is a technique which allows to divide the results of a query into multiple categories.
-This categorisation includes the calculation of hit counts for each category and the ability to further restrict search results based on these facets (categories).
+This categorization includes the calculation of hit counts for each category and the ability to further restrict search results based on these facets (categories).
 Example 5.24, "Search for 'Hibernate Search' on Amazon" shows a faceting example.
-The search results in fifteen hits which are displayed on the main part of the page.
+The search for 'Hibernate Search' results in fifteen hits which are displayed on the main part of the page.
 The navigation bar on the left, however, shows the category Computers & Internet with its subcategories Programming, Computer Science, Databases, Software, Web Development, Networking and Home Computing.
 For each of these subcategories the number of books is shown matching the main search criteria and belonging to the respective subcategory.
-This division of the category Computers & Internet is one concrete search facet.
-Another one is for example the average customer review.
+This division of the category Computers & Internet is one facet of this search.
+Another one is for example the average customer review rating.